AshyIsMe/applog/README.md

 #applog
-Tracking what apps you use all day every day!
+Tracking which apps you use all day every day!
 This is intended to be something similar to https://github.com/jradavenport/batlog but for application usage rather than battery usage.

 #Install guide